Collin County Drug Offense Lawyer

 Your lawyer should be an expert in probable cause, reasonable suspicion and up to date on the constantly evolving current case-law on the topic.
-At Rosenthal & Wadas, we pride ourselves in our aggressiveness on search and seizure issues as well as forcing the State to prove affirmative links to the drugs in question.
+At Rosenthal & Wadas, we pride ourselves in our experiences with search and seizure issues as well as forcing the State to prove affirmative links to the drugs in question.

 Possession of Drug Paraphernalia

 Drug Paraphernalia is broadly defined in Texas as “equipment, a product, or material that is used or intended for use in planting, propagating, cultivating, growing, harvesting, manufacturing, compounding, converting, producing, processing, preparing, testing, analyzing, packaging, repackaging, storing, containing, or concealing a controlled substance in violation of this chapter or in injecting, ingesting, inhaling, or otherwise introducing into the human body a controlled substance…”